soimort/translate-shell/index.md

 ## Text Editors

-`trans` is just a command-line program which you can easily integrate with your favorite text editor.
-Any way you want.
+`trans` is a command-line program which can be easily integrated with your favorite text editor.
+Below are some useful tips.

-Below are some might-be-useful tips.
-Feel free to roll your own Emacs mode or Vim script!

 ### Emacs